-Through project activities, in the “How We View Each Other” research phase, WELCOME will assess how hate speech and propaganda arise on fertile ground of economic and security fears in selected communities, and how they contribute to radicalized behaviors both from the indigenous communities and new arrivals.
-Then, working with representatives of the most affected communities (including third-country nationals legally residing in the EU) during the “Otherness Dialogue” workshop, we will adapt the workshop content and give them skills to record educational videos and conduct “You and I – We Are Not So Different” workshops, and encourage dissemination of learning through social action.
+Through project activities, in the “How We View Each Other” research phase, WELCOME assessed how hate speech and propaganda arise on fertile ground of economic and security fears in selected communities, and how they contribute to radicalized behaviors both from the indigenous communities and new arrivals.
+Then, working with representatives of the most affected communities (including third-country nationals legally residing in the EU) during the “Otherness Dialogue” workshop, we adapted the workshop content and gave them skills to record educational videos and conduct “You and I – We Are Not So Different” workshops, and encourage dissemination of learning through social action.

-Finally, at the Final Conference, we will strengthen the foundations for continued intercultural dialogue and increase of mutual understanding.
-The legacy of WELCOME will be a European transnational network of young activists, emerging leaders in their organizations, communities, municipalities, with ambitions to actively combat stigmatization of “immigrants” and build counter narratives to hate speech.
-It will provide tools like the Educational Videos and a Guidebook to foster intercultural dialogue, mutual understanding and civic participation of third-country nationals, to continue beyond the life of the project, and to connect to a wider European community.
+Finally, at the Final Conference, strengthened the foundations for continued intercultural dialogue and increase of mutual understanding.
+The legacy of WELCOME has become a European transnational network of young activists, emerging leaders in their organizations, communities, municipalities, with ambitions to actively combat stigmatization of “immigrants” and build counter narratives to hate speech.
+The Project provides tools such as Educational Videos and a Guidebook to foster intercultural dialogue, mutual understanding and civic participation of third-country nationals, to continue beyond the life of the project, and to connect to a wider European community.

 General objectives of the Programme targeted by your project:

 To contribute to citizens’ understanding of the Union, its history and diversity.
 To foster European citizenship and to improve conditions for civic and democratic participation at Union level.

 Specific aims of the Programme targeted by your project: